The Xometry app works best with JavaScript enabled!

 SLA post-processing starts by removing uncured ‘wet’ resin.
 Bottom-up printers must be drained before post-processing while top-down equipment requires no such delay.
 In both cases, however, parts must be washed to remove any remaining liquid.
 Though manual spray-booth washing is still common, automatic solutions are marketed for this washing stage.
 Some resins require additional post-curing under UV radiation.
 Once complete, support scaffolds are then removed either manually or by automated equipment.
 At this point, models are usually considered complete.
 Any further processing such as sanding or painting is typically aimed at improving the part’s cosmetic appearance.

-What Are Some of the Benefits of SLA 3D Printing?
+Benefits of SLA 3D Printing

 SLA 3D printing offers a wide range of advantages.
 These are shown in Table 2: